Chris Orr (American football): Carolina Panthers

-Orr went undrafted in the 2020 NFL Draft.
+Orr went undrafted in the 2020 NFL draft.
 On April 30, 2020, Orr was signed by the Carolina Panthers as an undrafted free agent.
-He was waived on September 5, 2020, and signed to the practice squad the next day.
+He was waived on September 5, and signed to the practice squad the next day.
 He was elevated to the active roster on October 3 and November 14 for the team's weeks 4 and 10 games against the Arizona Cardinals and Tampa Bay Buccaneers, and reverted to the practice squad after each game.
-He was signed to the active roster on November 21, 2020.
-Orr was waived on December 12, 2020, and re-signed to the practice squad three days later.
+He was signed to the active roster on November 21.
+Orr was waived on December 12, and re-signed to the practice squad three days later.
 He signed a reserve/future contract with the Panthers on January 4, 2021.
-He was waived on May 24, 2021.
+Orr was waived on May 24.

 New Jersey Generals

-Orr was drafted by the New Jersey Generals in the 21st round of the 2022 USFL Draft.
+Orr was drafted by the New Jersey Generals in the 21st round of the 2022 USFL draft.
 He was transferred to the team's inactive roster on May 20, 2022, with a knee injury.

+Orr re-signed with the Generals on July 14, 2023.
+The Generals folded when the XFL and USFL merged to create the United Football League (UFL).

+Birmingham Stallions

+On January 5, 2024, Orr was selected by the Birmingham Stallions during the 2024 UFL dispersal draft.
+He was placed on the retired list on March 13.

 Coaching career

 Before Orr was drafted by the New Jersey Generals, he was the Wisconsin Director of Player Development.

+On May 1, 2024, Orr was hired to be the linebackers coach for Jackson State.

+On February 12, 2025, Orr was hired by the Kansas City Chiefs to join their coaching staff as their defensive quality control coach.

 Personal life

 Orr's father is two-time Super Bowl champion and former Washington Redskins tight end Terry Orr.
 His two brothers, Zach and Nick, also played professional football.
-Zach is currently the inside linebackers coach for the Baltimore Ravens and Nick is currently a free agent.
+Zach is the defensive coordinator for the Baltimore Ravens.